Frequently asked questions

 You will start receiving water service bills separate from your council rates bill in the 2026/27 financial year.
 Expect to see your first Tiaki Wai water services bill around late July/early August 2026.

-Property owners are already paying for water through their rates.
+Property owners are already paying for water through their council rates.
 On average across the four cities in the current year, property owners paid an average of $2,100 a year, or about $40 a week, through their rates for water services.
 This figure is an average across the region so some places are paying lower amounts, and some higher.

 From 1 July 2026, property owners will be responsible for paying the cost of water services directly to Tiaki Wai, rather than through council rates.